david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 	+ state 1/e^2 intensity [W/m^2] in addition to beam power (started on this)
 		- FIX TITLE/PARAMS (PADDING ETC)
                 - WRONG ORDER OF MAGNITUDE??
 PEAK INTENSITY ???
 CUBIC ???
+			-> use peak intensity in W/cm^2 instead? or PW/cm^2
 	+ give ratio of saturation pressures and beam energies for Ar and Ne
 	+ potentially add scan analysis for different beam focus values => wait until next round discussion with Vincent & Josina